CashChangTC/eye4cash-2/README.md

 ```
 you will see each loss and accuracy...

-4.When step is equal 10000,It will save final model in "/raidHDD/experimentData/Dev/Knife/hackthon/modelX"
+4. When step is equal 10000 it will stop and save model in "/raidHDD/experimentData/Dev/Knife/hackthon/modelX"

 # Explanation of the approach
 We only use 2 layer conv and 3 class dataset include of 1 cent: 1891 files, 10 cent: 1472 files, 25 cent: 1322 files.
 Reshape to 208x208 size, training 10,000 step.
-Although accuracy is 99% but is not really on the real case,I test 15 photos  accuracy is 80%....
+Although accuracy is 99% but is not really on the real case,I am test of 15 photos and accuracy is 80%....
-I think it can add more dataset to increase real accuracy, prevent over fitting...
+I think it can add more dataset to increase real accuracy in future, prevent over fitting...